 David and the engagement team ran other consultation activity alongside the Simulator, including in-person sessions.
 A takeaway from all of the different activities, as outlined in the final report, was that participants were “often surprised and sometimes dismayed” at the difficult decisions councillors had to make.
 So while having to make millions of pounds of savings will never be an easy decision to implement, exercises like Simulator show that involving the public in these complex decisions can shift the narrative away from resentment to one of more mutual understanding.

-This piece forms part of a longer conversation I had with David, so keep an eye out for part two which will be released in a few weeks.
+This piece forms part of a longer conversation I had with David – see below links to read parts two and three.
 To find out more about Simulator, you can read this post here and check out the Aggregator, which lists open and closed Simulators.
 Or, you can jump right in and book a free demo.

 Follow Dani on Twitter.